“It was right here…!”

 However most of us multi-task.
 So while doing one thing, such as locking your car and leaving the car park, you’re probably

 - Thinking what you’re going to go next or about something that happened earlier

 - Distracted by something or somebody in the car park.

 What’s not getting your full attention is physical location of your car – in relation to the layout of the car park.
 Not the colour nor make of nearby cars – they’ll probably be gone by the time you get back!

 The good news is you don’t have to learn a new skill: you just have to stop getting in the way of an existing skill.

-You have to regain the habit of doing something you used to do excellently.
+You have to regain the habit of doing something you used to do excellently, naturally, and automatically.

-It’s the skill of giving something your full attention for a second or two.
+Now, like many adults, we’ve got to dust off that skill – the ability to give something your full attention for a second or two.